-Also, mobile use has surpassed the use of desktop computers, with over half of all internet traffic now coming from smartphones and tablets.
+Also, mobile use has surpassed the use of desktop computers, with over half of all internet traffic now coming from smartphones.

 In such a climate, it is essential that your eCommerce website is optimized for mobile use to provide a great user experience to a growing number of customers who buy with their mobile devices.